reach-sh/reach-lang/docs/src/tut/mkt/index.md

 * Finally, `Seller` and `buyer` has been changed to `S` and `B`.

 That's all for the backend for now.
-Go to the frontend.

 In the `index.mjs` file, type the code below: